 The problem of identity theft continues to grow.
 Every year, people file more complaints with the Federal Trade Commission (FTC) about identity theft than anything else.
 In recent years, more than 1 million identity theft victims report their cases to the FTC.

-Much of that identity theft could be easily prevented if consumers would only freeze their credit files with the major credit bureaus – Equifax, Experian and TransUnion.
+Much of that identity theft could be prevented if consumers would only freeze their credit files with the major credit bureaus.
+The three bureaus are Equifax, Experian and TransUnion.

 What information do you need?

 - Your current address.

 - Your previous address (if you’ve lived at your current address for less than two years.)